Preachers With Presence

 I listen to a lot of good preachers.

-Over the last six years or so, it was not uncommon for me to travel over an hour each way for work purposes.
+In the early years of doing bi-vocational ministry, it was not uncommon for me to travel over an hour each way for work purposes.
 On those journeys, I was regularly accompanied by John Piper or David Platt.
 Sometimes Tim Keller or Don Carson were available to make the trip with me and kept me company in those dark hours of the day.
 No matter who it was that rode shotgun with me, I was able to have them open up the eternal word and preach powerfully to my soul.
 All I had to do was keep the car pointed in the right direction.

 The problem arose, however, the day I was left with questions.
 I turned to John Piper and asked him to explain further.
 Once when Tim Keller was with me, I poured out my heart over some great sorrow I was walking through and asked for his wisdom and counsel.
 Neither men paused to help me.
 They didn't even seem to listen.
 They just went on preaching.